Edestus: Paleobiology

 Following the first detailed descriptions of the genus' skull in 2004, researchers Rainer Zangerl and Clifford Jeremiah proposed two alternative feeding strategies: either it was an active predator which killed fish by ramming them with its mouth open and then using its whorls like scissors to cut them apart, or it was a specialist jellyfish feeder.
 The latter interpretation was proposed because of the rarity of wear on the observed specimen's tooth crowns and comparison with the living pelagic stingray, while the former was questioned because of the genus' apparent inability to swallow food without a highly specialized jaw mechanism.
 In a series of publications in the mid-late 2010s, researcher Wayne M. Itano proposed that the whorls were used similarly to the rostra of living sawfish, albeit arranged vertically.
 He found that the dental microwear of E. minor suggests that the protruding, forward-directed teeth of the tooth-whorls may have been used to slash and disable prey with vertical motions of the body.
 Itano also found that E. heinrichi teeth showed wear that indicates that the animal preyed or scavenged on large fish covered in armored scales or denticles.
-In their detailed 2018 redescription of the cranial material of Edestus, Tapanila and colleagues found that the less curved tooth whorls of some Edestus species functioned as effective grasping and slicing tools for soft bodied prey such a as cephalopods.
+In their detailed 2018 redescription of the cranial material of Edestus, Tapanila and colleagues found that the less curved tooth whorls of some Edestus species functioned as effective grasping and slicing tools for soft bodied prey such as cephalopods.
 Their research showed that the jaws of Edestus were operated by a "two gear" system, involving double jointing of a unique quadrate bone, that allowed for forward and backward movement of the lower jaw similar to the cranial kinesis seen in living squamates.
 The authors proposed that during prey approach, adductor muscles pulled the Meckel's cartilage (lower jaw) upwards and forwards to close the jaw, causing each tooth to slice roughly three times its length, and to further push the prey into the teeth of the upper whorl.
 During the subsequent opening of the jaw mouth the Meckel's cartilage moved backwards and downwards by the adductor muscles, causing further slicing.
 They calculated that Edestus had a bite force of up to 1907 newtons.